hodn/vsakon/README.md

 3. Navigate to the source code directory in the command line.
 4. Run npm install command to install all dependencies.
 5. Run npm run build command to build the React app.
-6. Run electron-builder -wml   command to build a packaged installation file.
+6. Run electron-builder -wml command to build a packaged installation file (Windows: -w, macOS: -m, GNU/Linux: -l, all:-mwl).
 7. Run the packaged installation file in the dist directory within the app folder.